Hiroki111/sharded-lru-cache/README.md

 ```

 ## Design Decisions & Trade-offs
 - Why []byte over interface{}?
-To ensure the server remains "type-blind," allowing it to store any data format without losing numerical precision during JSON unmarshaling, while maximizing CPU usage in the server side.
+Beyond type safety, this offloads the CPU-intensive work of Marshaling/Unmarshaling to the Clients.
+The server remains a "dumb pipe," allowing it to scale linearly with network bandwidth rather than being bottlenecked by JSON parsing.
 - Why HTTP over gRPC?
 For maximum compatibility with web-based microservices while keeping the implementation simple and debuggable via curl.
 - AOF Recovery: On startup, the server re-scans the AOF to rebuild the memory state, ensuring data durability against process crashes.